Vulnerable-applications-for-android/VulnerableAndroidApplication/Walkthroughs/Vulnerable Service.md

 ## How to explopit the vulnerable Service in the "Vulnerable Banking App"!
-If you wish to follow along with the walkthrough (read this guide) on how to set up the vulnerable applications and an Android emulator.
+If you wish to follow along with the walkthrough then read [this guide](https://github.com/FraserGrandfield/VulnerableAndroidApplication/blob/main/Walkthroughs/SetUp.md) on how to set up the vulnerable applications and an Android emulator.

 The vulnerable service's purpose in the banking app is to make a transaction and confirm the transaction was completed succesfully.
 The reason this is a service component is that to make a transaction web requests need to be made which won't happen instantly.
 So as this will be running on a service the user can still use the app while a transaction is being made.
 The vulnerability is that the Service is exported which means that any other app can also start the service and make a transaction.